score-p/scorep_jupyter_kernel_python/README.md

 The kernel is still under development.
 The following is on the agenda:

- - add support for decorators (currently they are not considered in persistency handling)
  - the output of the inner python process needs to be handled as a stream, currently you receive all the feedback at the end of the process at once
  - performance improvements (use json or file based database for persistency instead of pickle/shelve might improve runtime)